What to Sell on Amazon: 11 Great Ways to Find Profitable Amazon Product Ideas

 Manny also happens to have created a tool called, Helium 10 that makes finding profitable products to sell on Amazon much easier.
 Check out our Helium 10 review.

 Scott Voelker – $35,000+/month

 One person that has encouraged lots of people to pursue selling private label products on Amazon is Scott Voelker of The Amazing Seller.
-Spencer did a podcast interview with him to discuss his strategies.
+There is a Niche Pursuits podcast interview with Scott Voelker that went in-depth discussing his story and strategies.